anaganisk/fxfloorboard-code/packager/readme.txt

 g.)
 Any knob turning will change the sound of the effect being adjusted, when the desired sound is achieved, you can either save the patch to the GT10B or save the patch to file on disk.

 h.)
-To save the patch to the GT10B press the "write/sync" button. there is a bit of a trick here, sometimes the editor is not syncronised to the GT10B so toggle the 'Connect' button, then try the 'Write' button again.
+To save the patch to the GT10B press the "write/sync" button.

 GT10B-FxFloorBoard:
-NOTE: THIS IS AN UNPAID PROJECT, SO FAR INVESTING OVER 6000 HOURS OF MY TIME OVER 3 YEARS, I WILL NOT ACCEPT LIABILITY FOR ANY DATA LOSS, TO THE BEST OF MY KNOWLEDGE EVERYTHING SHOULD WORK CORRECTLY, BUT SOME FUNCTIONS MAY BE INCORRECT.
+NOTE: THIS IS AN UNPAID PROJECT, SO FAR INVESTING OVER 6000 HOURS OF MY TIME OVER 3 YEARS, I WILL NOT ACCEPT LIABILITY FOR ANY DATA LOSS, TO THE BEST OF MY KNOWLEDGE EVERYTHING SHOULD WORK CORRECTLY, BUT SOME FUNCTIONS MAY BE INCORRECT, IF ANYTHING IS FOUND TO NOT FUNCTION CORRECTLY, PLEASE ADVISE ME.

-saved files will now produce %100 GT10B accurate files. files can be saved/loaded as syx or mid the GT10BFxFloorBoard will also open (guitar version) GT10 SMF (.mid) files, but with unpredicable reasults.
+saved files can be saved/loaded as syx or mid the GT10BFxFloorBoard will also open (guitar version) GT10 SMF (.mid) files, but with unpredicable reasults.

 layout increased to fit 17 chain events, may be a problem for low screen resolutions. (i use 1280 X 800)